Hazards on the Causal Path

 Why a Generative Model?

-The process view demands a model that generates trajectories, not just estimates coefficients.
+The same logic applies here.
+The process view demands a model that generates trajectories — not just estimates coefficients.

-A partial likelihood (Cox) conditions out time.
-We need time in.
+• A partial likelihood (Cox) conditions out time.
+Time is in the residual.

-A full Poisson likelihood gives us: explicit baseline hazard, time-varying coefficients, and the ability to simulate counterfactual worlds.
+• A full Poisson likelihood puts time back in: explicit baseline hazard, time-varying coefficients, and the ability to simulate counterfactual worlds.

 Discretise + Smooth